 Lisa has always been athletic and was inspired in her early years competing in figure skating and then went on to study various forms of dance.
 She obtained an undergrad degree from Mount Allison University, considered Canada’s Harvard, obtained a Diploma in Fashion Design at Sheridan College in Oakville, and later another diploma at the West Coast College of Massage Therapy (WCCMT ) in Vancouver.

 Lisa graduated from WCCMT as one of the top students in her class, and came out of the 3000-hour program from a strong core curriculum in manual therapy, health and clinical sciences.
 The misconception in health is that “massage therapy” is just a massage.
 This could not be further from the truth.
-Registered Massage Therapy in British Columbia is regulated by the Health Professions Act and involves in-depth studies ranging but not limited to manual skills, anatomy, neuroanatomy, physiology, systemics, hydrotherapy, joint play (osteopathics), orthopaedics, pharmacodynamics, kinesiology/therapeutic exercise, clinical assessment and nutrition.
+Registered Massage Therapy in British Columbia is regulated by the Health Professions Act and involves in-depth studies ranging but not limited to manual skills, anatomy, neuroanatomy, physiology, systemics, hydrotherapy, joint play (osteopathics), orthopaedics, pharmacodynamics, kinesiology/therapeutic exercise, clinical assessment and nutrition, and statistics.
 Lisa also obtained clinical internships during her program at George Pearson, G.F.
 Strong and UBC Sport Clinic.

 Lisa’s treatments combine several manual therapy techniques including but not limited to fascial work, kinesiology methods including open and closed chain exercises, active release therapy (ART), assisted stretching, joint oscillations, contract-relax, reciprocal inhibition, trigger point release, and various types of taping that include Functional Fascial (FFT) and Kinesiotaping (KT), and Instrument Assisted Soft Tissue Mobilization (IASTM) to improve her clinical outcomes.
 All of Lisa’s treatments combine preventative exercises to help further complement the effects of her treatments.